Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 • Online ordering.
 Most dispensaries allow you to browse menus and order online for pickup.

-Practical notes: You don't need to know what you want before you walk in.
-Tell the budtender your experience level and what you're looking for.
+Practical notes: You do not need to know what you want before you walk in.
+Tell the budtender your experience level and what you are looking for.
 Cash is accepted everywhere; most dispensaries also take debit.

 Minneapolis and Twin Cities Cannabis Tourism